mnarayan01/bootstrap-tab-history/README.md

 *   `data-tab-history` - Required.
 Set to `true` to enable tracking on a tab.
 Can also be set to an arbitrary string value to support pages with multiple tab groups.
+*   `data-tab-history-anchor-y-offset` - When the anchor portion of the URI is used to activate a tab, scroll down to the given offset, rather than the element with the given `id` attribute.
+Set to null to disable.
+Only relevant if `BootstrapTabHistory.options.showTabsBasedOnAnchor` is true.
 *   `data-tab-history-changer`
     *   'push' - Use [`history.pushState`](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history#The_pushState%28%29.C2.A0method)
         to update `history.state`.
 This will allow the use of `history.forward` and `history.back` as users switch